Canon 1Ds Mark III vs Olympus E-M1 II

-The Canon EOS-1Ds Mark III and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in August 2007 and September 2016.
+The Canon EOS-1Ds Mark III and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in August 2007 and September 2016.
 The 1Ds Mark III is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds Mark III) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 21 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (49 percent) than the Canon 1Ds Mark III.
 Moreover, the E-M1 II is substantially lighter (59 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds Mark III) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.